 All existing guestrooms have been fully refurbished with new services carefully integrated into the building’s historic fabric.
-Additional new guestrooms are being provided in a converted loft as well as several other spaces surrounding the hotel courtyard which previously accommodated other uses.
-The hotel courtyard itself is converted from a neglected parking lot into an intimate courtyard with new landscaping, a timber pergola and covered walkway and new lighting.
-This provides a new hotel amenity and vastly improved setting for both the hotel and the Grade I Listed Chantry House which overlooks it.
+Additional new guestrooms have been provided in a converted loft as well as several other spaces surrounding the hotel courtyard.
+Our refurbishment of the hotel increased the room count by 10% within the existing footprint.
+The hotel courtyard itself was converted from a neglected parking lot into an intimate courtyard with new landscaping, a timber pergola, covered walkway and new lighting.
+This provides a new hotel amenity and a vastly improved setting for both the hotel and the Grade I listed Chantry House which overlooks it.

-This has been a careful, focussed and at times forensic refurbishment process which will secure the building’s survival for the next generation of residents of and visitors to Henley-on-Thames, maintaining its graceful presence on the Henley riverside.
+This was a careful, focussed and at times forensic refurbishment process which will secure the building’s survival for the next generation of residents of and visitors to Henley-on Thames, maintaining its graceful presence on the Henley riverside.

 All project photographs © Gregoire Gardette